coockoo/knowledgebase/README.md

 - [Minimum Viable Finance][mvf] – finances for dummies for companies.
 - [Migrating Netflix to GraphQL Safely][netflixgql] – How Netflix migrated to GraphQL.
 - [$\lambda$ Calculus][lcalc] – Basics of the functional programming.
+- [Monads for functional programming][monads] – Side effects in functional programming.
 - [Crafting Interpreters][interpreters] - A great book about creating interpreters.

 [gettinggit]: https://vimeo.com/14629850